fmi-basel/LSTree/README.md

 ---
+## Acknowledgements

+Big thanks to the [Liberali Lab](https://liberalilab.org/) for enabling the creation of these tools, the support and help with the initial development, discussions and future plans of LSTree.
+Also to Ko Sugawara for the nice collaboration regarding the utilization of `Elephant` and its integration within the `LSTree` umbrella.
+Thanks to Vladimir Ulman for helpful discussions regarding tracking in general, and Markus Rempfler forimportant initial support with RDCNet implementations.
+Also big thanks to Tim-Oliver for insightful discussions and help with debugging.

+---
 ## Funding support
 This work was supported by EMBO (ALTF 571-2018 to G.M.), SNSF (POOP3_157531 to P.L.).
 This work received funding from the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 758617).